Do you want to skip the read and get right to our pick? Shopify is our choice in this Shopify vs Squarespace vs Wix battle of eCommerce site builders.

 Wix sites are also hosted on a CDN.

 The issue we have about Shopify is that automated backups are not built into its UI.
 Instead, its technical support experts offer a manual workaround wherein users have to save their stores’ information into *.csv files.
 Be warned, however, there are only specific items you can back up: financial data, customer info lists, information for individual products, discount codes, and virtual gift certificates.
+In this case you’re going to be better off with a third-party app to help you out like Rewind.

 Squarespace doesn’t have an automated backup process built into it, either.
 But, aside from showing users how to back up their store files manually by saving files under a specific format, it goes another step by teaching users how to enter or deploy the saved files into the backend of a new or recovered site.